dtonhofer/prolog_notes/swipl_notes/about_exceptions/case_study.md

 false.
 ```

-For `core_foo/4`, anything outside of the allowed domain of the three zone fails, but we want it to throw instead.
+For `core_foo/4`, anything outside of the allowed domain of the "three allowed zone" _fails_, but we want it to _throw_ instead:

 ```
 ?- core_foo(300,300,Z,Name).
 false.
 ```

-If the caller calls `core_foo/4` with a bad zone identifer, it also fails, which is what we want:
+If the caller calls `core_foo/4` with a bad zone identifer, the call also fails, which is what we want:

 ```
 ?- core_foo(0.1,0.1,Z,zone_b).